wmjae/cometbft/docs/references/architecture/tendermint-core/adr-056-light-client-amnesia-attacks.md

 However, there is a greater chance, especially if the light client is connected to quite a few other nodes that a divergence will be detected.
 The light client will figure out there was an amnesia attack and send the evidence to the witness to commit on chain.
 The grocery owner will see that verification failed and won't hand over the apples or carrots but also f won't be punished for their villainous behavior.
 This means that they can go over to the hairdressers and see if they can pull off the same stunt again.

 So this brings to the fore the current defenses that are in place.
 As long as there has not been a cabal of validators with greater than 1/3 power (or the trust level), the light clients verification algorithm will prevent any attempts to deceive it.
 Greater than this threshold and we rely on the detector as a second layer of defense to pick up on any attack.
 It's security is chiefly tied with the assumption that at least one of the witnesses is correct.
-If this fails then as illustrated above, the light client can be suceptible to amnesia (as well as equivocation and lunatic) attacks.
+If this fails then as illustrated above, the light client can be susceptible to amnesia (as well as equivocation and lunatic) attacks.

 The outstanding problem, if we indeed consider it big enough to be one, therefore lies in the incentivisation mechanism which is how f and other malicious validators are punished.
 This is decided by the application but it's up to Tendermint to identify them.
 With other forms of attacks the evidence lies in the precommits.
 But because an amnesia attack uses precommits from another round, which is information that is discarded by the consensus engine once the block is committed, it is difficult to understand which validators were in fact faulty.